2i2c-org/docs/admin/howto/replicate.md

 :::{note}
 If your hub is using a [custom user environment](environment/custom), it needs the [jupyter-tree-download](https://github.com/ryanlovett/jupyter-tree-download) package installed to make this feature available.
+As it is a Jupyter Notebook extension, you *must* install this in your image - manually installing with `!pip` inside your notebook will *not* work.
 :::

 ## Replicate your own 2i2c JupyterHub